jameszhan/awesome-k8s/dev-apps/deploy-docs/20210503-deploy-phpmyadmin.md

 GRANT SELECT ON *.* TO 'pma'@'192.168.1.%' WITH GRANT OPTION;
 FLUSH PRIVILEGES;

-GRANT ALL PRIVILEGES ON *.* to 'root'@'192.168.1.160' IDENTIFIED BY 'yourrootpass' WITH GRANT OPTION;
-GRANT ALL PRIVILEGES ON *.* to 'root'@'192.168.1.161' IDENTIFIED BY 'yourrootpass' WITH GRANT OPTION;
-GRANT ALL PRIVILEGES ON *.* to 'root'@'192.168.1.162' IDENTIFIED BY 'yourrootpass' WITH GRANT OPTION;
-GRANT ALL PRIVILEGES ON *.* to 'root'@'192.168.1.163' IDENTIFIED BY 'yourrootpass' WITH GRANT OPTION;
-GRANT ALL PRIVILEGES ON *.* to 'root'@'192.168.1.165' IDENTIFIED BY 'yourrootpass' WITH GRANT OPTION;
-GRANT ALL PRIVILEGES ON *.* to 'root'@'192.168.1.166' IDENTIFIED BY 'yourrootpass' WITH GRANT OPTION;
-GRANT ALL PRIVILEGES ON *.* to 'root'@'192.168.1.167' IDENTIFIED BY 'yourrootpass' WITH GRANT OPTION;
-GRANT ALL PRIVILEGES ON *.* to 'root'@'192.168.1.168' IDENTIFIED BY 'yourrootpass' WITH GRANT OPTION;
+GRANT ALL PRIVILEGES ON *.* to 'root'@'192.168.1.80' IDENTIFIED BY 'yourrootpass' WITH GRANT OPTION;
-GRANT ALL PRIVILEGES ON *.* to 'root'@'192.168.1.169' IDENTIFIED BY 'yourrootpass' WITH GRANT OPTION;
+GRANT ALL PRIVILEGES ON *.* to 'root'@'192.168.1.1001' IDENTIFIED BY 'yourrootpass' WITH GRANT OPTION;
 FLUSH PRIVILEGES;

 SELECT Host, User, Password, authentication_string, is_role, default_role FROM mysql.user;